Jikirmish

-Jikirmish, also known as Jekermish, Chokurmish or Chökürmish (died in 1106), was the atabeg of Mosul from 1102 to 1106.
-After the death of his predecessor Kerbogha, he became the adoptive father of Imad ad-Din Zengi.
+Jikirmish, also known as Jekermish, Chokurmish or Chökürmish (died in 1106), was the Turkoman atabeg of Mosul from 1102 to 1106.
+After the death of his predecessor Kerbogha, he became the adoptive father of Imad al-Din Zengi.
 Jikirmish and Sökmen of Mardin defeated the united armies of Bohemond I of Antioch and Baldwin II of Edessa in the Battle of Harran on 7 May 1104 in which Baldwin was captured.
 He held Baldwin II as a prisoner, having purloined him from the camp of Sökmen.
-Jikirmish, after an unsuccessful siege at Edessa, fled with Baldwin to Mosul.
+Jikirmish, after an unsuccessful siege at Edessa, fled with Baldwin to Mosul where he held him captive.
 Tancred, defending Edessa, then captured a Seljuq princess of Jikirmish's household.
 Jikirmish offered to pay a ransom or to release Baldwin in return for her liberty.
 Bohemond and Tancred preferred the money and Baldwin remained imprisoned.
-He was murdered by his successor Jawali Saqawa in 1106 as he seized Mosul and his hostage Baldwin.
+During a stay at Tal Afar, he was murdered by his successor Jawali Saqawa in 1106 who subsequently seized Mosul and his hostage Baldwin.